-Within a preclinical context, cell types differentiated from iPSCs are tested for their therapeutic response by using animal models.
-Then, clinical trials are conducted to assure that essential parameters, such as tumorigenicity, dose toxicity, and immunogenicity, are assessed before authorizing the product for use in human patients. iPSC-derived cells have the potential to be used as therapies for treating cardiovascular, neurological and metabolic diseases and repairing damaged cartilage, spinal, motor neuron and eye tissues resulting from genetic defects or injuries.
+Within a preclinical context, cell types differentiated from iPSCs are tested for their therapeutic response.
+Then, clinical trials are conducted to assure that essential parameters, such as tumorigenicity, dose toxicity, and immunogenicity, are assessed before authorizing the product for use in human patients. iPSC-derived cells have the potential to be used as therapies for treating cardiovascular, neurological, and metabolic diseases, as well as repairing damaged cartilage, spinal, motor neuron and eye tissues resulting from genetic defects or injuries.

 In general, the targets for iPSC-derived therapies include any diseases or disorders for which there are no other viable treatments and where there is a need to repair or replace dysfunctional tissue.

 Pipeline for iPSC-Derived Cell Therapeutics

 Today, the following companies and organizations are forging the path toward iPSC-derived cell therapeutics.

 These market leaders include:

 - Allele Biotechnology and Pharmaceuticals is developing a diabetes drug created from iPSC-derived pancreatic beta cells.